 Click on each icon to be taken to the corresponding Highest Good hub page.

 One Community’s physical location will forward this movement as the first of many self-replicating teacher/demonstration communities, villages, and cities to be built around the world.
-This is the February 16th, 2020 edition (#360) of our weekly progress update detailing our team’s development and accomplishments:
+This is the February 16th, 2020 edition (#360) of our weekly progress update detailing our team’s development and accomplishments, biohacking our future:

 DONATE | COLLABORATE | HELP WITH LARGE-SCALE FUNDING